GPenet/u06_naming/README.md

 This repository is created to process names of sudoku puzzles.

 In any process working with plenty of sudokus, the same issue appears :
-Is this sudoku a morph of a preious one.
+Is this sudoku a morph of a previous one.

 Cleaning the redundancy is important to save processing time